VIC.GOV.AU | Policy and Advisory Library

 Role of the principal

-• Seek assistance as required from the regional office to complete the EMP application
+• Seek assistance from their regional office (through their Provision and Planning Manager or their Provision Planning Officer) to complete the EMP application

 • Provide financial documentation to explain the school’s financial position, and the prioritisation of proposed expenditure